World of DeFi: AMMs: Types of AMMs

 Table of Content

 Previously in this series, we covered what AMMs are, how they differ from traditional MMs, and their pros and cons.
-In this blog, we shall discuss the different types of AMMs and the new models developed over time.
+In this blog, we shall discuss the different types of AMMs and the new models that AMM protocols have developed over time.

 Firstly, we’ll be going over the first generation of AMM Models, how they differed, and their disadvantages.

-Constant Function Market Makers, or CFMMs for short, are the first generation of AMMs which run on the principle that any proposed trade is accepted only if the value of function before the trade takes place and after it takes place is the same or constant.
+Constant Function Market Makers, or CFMMs for short, are the first generation AMMs which run on the principle that any proposed trade is accepted only if the value of function before the trade takes place and after it takes place is the same or constant.
 This simple condition is what gives CFMMs their name.
-An example of this would be the function x*y=k used by Uniswap, Bancor, and Sushiswap, which states that the product or multiplication of the reserves in the liquidity pool should remain unchanged.
+AMM protocols utilizing this model with the function x*y=k are Uniswap, Bancor, and Sushiswap, which states that the product or multiplication of the reserves in the liquidity pool should remain unchanged.

 Now that we know what CFMMs are, let’s take a look into the three different types of CFMMs that we currently have: